matt-russo/pixelsynth-sw/README.md

 * added audio marker for left edge of image (called startClick)

 ### Other/Bugs
+* is spacebar starting play on alll browsers?
+* does speedup/down keys work when not playing on all browsers?
 * volume is much louder on Chrome than Safari, clipping even
+* maintain aspect ratio of image?
 * hearing some crackling artifact:
   * reducing image resolution didn't help
   * no change with p5 instead of native oscillators